Symbolism (movement): Theatre

 The characteristic emphasis on an internal life of dreams and fantasies have made symbolist theatre difficult to reconcile with more recent trends.
-Auguste Villiers de l'Isle-Adam's drama Axël (rev. ed.
-1890) is a definitive symbolist play.
-In it, two Rosicrucian aristocrats become enamored of each other while trying to kill each other, only to agree to commit suicide mutually because nothing in life could equal their fantasies.
+Auguste Villiers de l'Isle-Adam's drama Axël (revised 1890) is a definitive symbolist play.
+In it, two Rosicrucian aristocrats become enamored of each other while trying to kill each other.
+They only to agree to commit suicide mutually because nothing in life could equal their fantasies.
 From this play, Edmund Wilson adopted the title Axel's Castle for his influential study of the symbolist literary aftermath.

 Maurice Maeterlinck, also a symbolist playwright, wrote The Blind (1890), The Intruder (1890), Interior (1891), Pelléas and Mélisande (1892), and The Blue Bird (1908).

-Eugénio de Castro is considered one of the introducers of Symbolism in the Iberian Peninsula.
-He wrote Belkiss, "dramatic prose-poem" as he called it, about the doomed passion of Belkiss, The Queen of Sheba, to Solomon, depicting in an avant-garde and violent style the psychological tension and recreating very accurately the tenth century BC Israel.
+Eugénio de Castro is considered one of the progenitors of Symbolism in the Iberian Peninsula.
+He wrote Belkiss, a 'dramatic prose-poem', about the doomed passion of Belkiss, the Queen of Sheba, to Solomon, depicting psychological tension in avant-garde and violent styles while accurately evoking Israel in the tenth century BC.
 He also wrote King Galaor and Polycrates' Ring, being one of the most prolific Symbolist theoreticians.

 Lugné-Poe (1869–1940) was an actor, director, and theatre producer of the late nineteenth century.
 Lugné-Poe "sought to create a unified nonrealistic theatre of poetry and dreams through atmospheric staging and stylized acting".
 Upon learning about symbolist theatre, he never wanted to practice any other form.
 After beginning as an actor in the Théâtre Libre and Théâtre d'Art, Lugné-Poe grasped on to the symbolist movement and founded the Théâtre de l'Œuvre where he was manager from 1892 until 1929.
 Some of his greatest successes include opening his own symbolist theatre, producing the first staging of Alfred Jarry's Ubu Roi (1896), and introducing French theatregoers to playwrights such as Ibsen and Strindberg.

-The later works of the Russian playwright Anton Chekhov have been identified by essayist Paul Schmidt as being much influenced by symbolist pessimism.
+The later works of the Russian playwright Anton Chekhov have been identified by Paul Schmidt as being much influenced by symbolist pessimism.
 Both Konstantin Stanislavski and Vsevolod Meyerhold experimented with symbolist modes of staging in their theatrical endeavors.

 Drama by symbolist authors formed an important part of the repertoire of the Théâtre de l'Œuvre and the Théâtre d'Art.